tarantool/doc/doc/reference/reference_rock/vshard/vshard_architecture.rst

     There is a specific error ``vshard.error.code.TRANSFER_IS_IN_PROGRESS`` that returns in case request tries to make an action not applicable to a bucket whose relocation is in progress.
+Retry the request in such cases.

 .. _vshard-bucket-space: